ludwigwittgenstein2/CustomerSegmentation/README.md

 We build a Django prototype in Python to improve revenues with Supermarket data.

 Supermarket:

-We have a data for Supermarket, And our goal is to improve Revenues by targeting Segments.
+We have dataset from Supermarket, And our goal is to improve Revenues by targeting Segments.

 For this project, we use dunnhumby's data for a Supermarket.
 ___________________________________________________________